2755 Words | Reading Time: 12 Minutes

 - You could start by searching third party websites and job boards for job listings.
 There are plenty of resources for freelance jobs on those sites.
 The pay for projects can vary a great deal, so it’s buyer beware.

-Hidden Gems For Finding Work
+Hidden Gems For Finding Copywriting Jobs

 Instead of passively searching ads, you can take a more aggressive approach.
 Remember that you can get a lot of business through client referrals, so cultivating relationships is very important when you have your own business.